-Cyclones are one of the most widely used industrial systems in the field of air dewatering or separation of solid particles from gas flow.
-In such systems, the operation of separating solid particles from gaseous flow is performed by centrifugal and gravity forces without the use of filters.In addition to reducing air pollution, cyclones are also used to restore solid particles to the production cycle.
+Cyclones are one of the most widely used industrial systems in the field of air dewatering, dust disposal, or separation of solid particles from the gas flow.

 This product includes a CFD simulation and training files using ANSYS Fluent software.